 The first step is to ensure you have well-organized data that can easily be turned into a dynamic table.
 This means ensuring that all data is in the proper rows and columns.
-If data is not properly organized the table will not work properly.
-Ensure that the categories (category names) are located in the top row of the dataset, as shown in the screen shot below.
+If data is not properly organized, then the table will not work properly.
+Ensure that the categories (category names) are located in the top row of the dataset, as shown in the screenshot below.

 Once you’ve completed step two, the “PivotTable Fields” box will appear.
 This is where you set the fields by dragging and dropping the options that are listed as available fields.
 You can also use the tick boxes next to the fields to select the items you want to see in the table.

-Now that the basic pivot table is in place, you can sort the information by multiple criteria, such as name, value, count or others.
+Now that the basic pivot table is in place, you can sort the information by multiple criteria, such as name, value, count, or other things.

 To sort the date, click on the autosort button (highlighted in the image below) and then click “more sort options” to pick the various criteria you can sort by.